Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 The co-chairs of CUPA, Alison Bateman-House PhD, MPH, and Arthur L. Caplan, PhD, have listed their paid and unpaid professional activities and relationships via electronic long-form (ELF) disclosures.

-What Does CUPA Hope to Achieve?
+What Does CUPA Do and Hope to Achieve?

-Where it sees room for improvement, CUPA seeks to effect policy changes that will make preapproval access more realistic, more equitable, and more transparent for those seeking access to investigational medical products outside of clinical trials.
+The mission of the Working Group on Compassionate Use and Preapproval Access (CUPA) is to advance research, policy, and education regarding the ethical issues surrounding access to investigational medical products.
+With regard to policy, CUPA seeks to effect policy changes that will make preapproval access more realistic, more equitable, and more transparent for those seeking access to investigational medical products outside of clinical trials.

 Do CUPA Members Talk with Legislators and Other Policymakers?